SammyoRoy/cse15l-lab-reports/LabReport3.md

 The `grep -n` command prints the line number of where the match is located.
 This could be useful if you want to see how the term is distributed along a file, eg more frequent in the top, middle, or bottom.

+In this example, the command output shows where "Clovis" is located in HistoryFrance.txt.
+This could be useful because it shows Clovis is mentioned near the middle of the file which immediately gives some context to France's historical timeline.
 ```
 $ ls | grep -n Clovis HistoryFrance.txt
 49:        Clovis, the leader of the Franks, defeated the Roman armies at
 ```

+In this example, the command output shows where "Ireland" is located HistoryDublin.txt.
+It seems to be distributed pretty consistently throughout the entirety of the article.
 ```
 $ ls | grep -n Ireland HistoryDublin.txt
 7:        Celtic Ireland